 Enables use of HuC codec acceleration extensions by the iHD Intel media driver (described below).

 GuC context scheduling operations will include determining which context to run next, submitting a context to a command streamer for a next available engine and pre-empting and resubmitting existing contexts as required.
 With the GuC selecting which context to submit and the actual engine instance to submit to, it is also responsible for detecting hangs and initiating engine resets.

 - Power management

-When performing scheduling, the GuC is well placed to track busyness and enable efficient frequency and power gating decisions.
+When performing scheduling, the GuC is responsible for tracking busyness and making frequency and power gating decisions.

 The GuC was first introduced in Gen9 devices with the above functionalities to be introduced over time.
-Today the only officially supported functionality is HuC authentication; submission and power management are in development.
-It is not recommended to enable the unsupported features which are treated as unsafe kernel options that will taint the kernel.
+The first functionality introduced and officially supported was to provide HuC authentication.
+More recently, submission/scheduling and power management have been introduced.
+This support is platform specific and, even where possible, it is not recommended to enable the unsupported features which are treated as unsafe kernel options that will taint the kernel.